-9 Acquisition Plan-committed observations explicitly communicate guidance firms' commitment to future acquisitions using the following keywords: "committed" or "devoted" or "continue to" or "dedicated to" or "poised to".
+9 Acquisition Plan-committed observations explicitly communicate guidance firms' commitment to future acquisitions using the following keywords: "committed" or "devoted" or "continue to" or "dedicated to" or "poised to" or "confident."

-procedure leaves us with a comprehensive sample of 13,137 unique acquisition plans announced by 3,536 unique U.S. public firms between 2003 and 2015.
+Next, we merge this sample with CRSP/Compustat to retrieve financial accounting and stock price information.
+We exclude observations with missing company names, companies with missing CUSIPs, non-U.S. listed firms or firms for which the stock price is less than one dollar.
+This sample construction procedure leaves us with a comprehensive sample of 13,137 unique acquisition plans announced by 3,536 unique U.S. public firms between 2003 and 2015.